 Our new products and technologies have a limited performance history, and any failure to execute on our related strategy could have an adverse impact on our business and financial condition.

-We acquired Power Finance in the first quarter of 2023 and released our credit card issuing platform publicly in October 2023.
-Net revenue growth attributed to credit card issuing is dependent on increasing the number of existing customers or new customers who use our credit card issuing capabilities.
-We have limited experience administering our credit card issuing platform, and failure to scale the platform due to our limited experience or a competitive market could adversely affect our business and financial results.
-Our failure to accurately predict the demand or growth of new products and technologies could have a material and adverse effect on our business, results of operations, financial condition, and future prospects.
-New products and technologies are inherently risky, due to, among other things, risks associated with: the product or technology not working, or not working as expected; customer acceptance; technological outages or failures; increased regulatory scrutiny; and the failure to meet customer expectations.
-As a result of these risks, we could experience increased claims, reputational damage, or other adverse effects, which could be material.
-In addition, our investment in new products and technologies and making changes or updates to our platform may either be insufficient or result in expenses that exceed the revenue actually generated from these new products.
+We may introduce other new products, technologies, or business opportunities in the future.
+Our failure to accurately predict the demand or growth of new products, technologies, or businesses could have a material and adverse effect on our business, results of operations, financial condition, and future prospects.
+New products, technologies, and businesses are inherently risky, due to, among other things, risks associated with: the product, technology, or business not working, or not working as expected; customer acceptance; technological outages or failures; increased regulatory scrutiny; and the failure to meet customer expectations.
+As a result of these risks related to new products and technologies, we could experience increased claims, reputational damage, or other adverse effects, which could be material.
+In addition, our investment in new products, technologies, and businesses and making changes or updates to our platform may either be insufficient or result in expenses that exceed the revenue actually generated from these new products, technologies, or businesses.

 Ability to Sell

-Total Risks: 7/46 (15%)Below Sector Average
+Total Risks: 7/47 (15%)Below Sector Average

-Competition1 | 2.2%
+Competition1 | 2.1%

 Competition - Risk 1

-We participate in markets that are competitive and continuously evolving, and, if we do not compete successfully, our business, results of operations, and financial condition, and future prospects may be adversely affected.
+We participate in markets that are competitive and continuously evolving, and, if we do not compete successfully, our business, results of operations, financial condition, and future prospects may be adversely affected.

 We operate in a highly competitive and dynamic industry and we expect competition to increase in the future as established and emerging companies continue to enter the markets we serve or attempt to address the problems that our platform addresses.
 We face competition along several dimensions, including providers with legacy technology platforms, such as Fidelity National Information Services (FIS), Fiserv, and Global Payments (TSYS); modern API-based providers, such as Galileo, i2c, and Visa DPS; and emerging providers, such as Adyen and Stripe.
 We believe that the principal competitive factors in our market include: pricing; multiple program types (debit, prepaid, credit); multinational reach; complete solutions at scale; flexibility and configurability; reliability; compliance solutions; program management; brand recognition and reputation; and industry expertise and customer service.
 Moreover, as we expand the scope of our platform, we may face additional competition.
-Many of our existing competitors have, and some of our potential competitors could have, substantial competitive advantages such as greater brand name recognition, longer operating histories, larger sales and marketing budgets and resources, more established relationships with vendors or customers, greater customer support resources, greater resources to make acquisitions and investments, lower labor and development costs, larger and more mature intellectual property portfolios, and other substantially greater resources.
-Such competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards, customer requirements, or regulatory developments.
-If we are unable to successfully compete, our growth could slow or decline, which would materially and adversely affect our business, results of operations, financial condition, and future prospects.

-Demand1 | 2.2%
+Demand1 | 2.1%

 Demand - Risk 1